-Coinbase also gives you the opportunity to earn free crypto with their Coinbase Earn feature.
-Coinbase Earn provides its users with an incentive to earn free crypto while learning about crypto, in a simple and engaging way.
+Coinbase also gives users the opportunity to earn free crypto with their Coinbase Earn.
+Coinbase Earn provides its users with an incentive to earn free cryptocurrency while learning about crypto, in a simple and engaging way.

 Coinbase $10 Bitcoin Sign-up Bonus

-If you’re new to the Coinbase exchange, they offer new users a sign up bonus of $10 when buying or selling at least $100 (or more) of crypto.
+If you’re new to Coinbase, they offer new users a sign up bonus of $10 when buying or selling at least $100 (or more) of crypto.

 Coinbase Supported Cryptocurrencies

-However, Coinbase exchange supports the most popular cryptocurrencies such as the likes of, Aave, Bitcoin, Cardano, Chainlink, Compound, DAI, EOS, Ethereum, Ripple, Stellar Lumens, Tezos, USDC, and Wrapped Bitcoin.
+The number of supported cryptocurrencies has exploded on the platform in the last year.
+You will now find the majority of the most popular cryptocurrencies such as Aave, Bitcoin, Cardano, Chainlink, Compound, DAI, EOS, Ethereum, Ripple, Stellar Lumens, Tezos, USDC, and Wrapped Bitcoin available on Coinbase.